 Think of Waves Vienna as a three-day showcase for new music from Austria and beyond.
 A place to discover the next big thing when they’re still a relatively small thing.
 But the festival is also a voice for integration and understanding, as illustrated in the event’s motto, “East meets West”.

-- Offers a public stage for around 100 new bands and musicians across multiple genres
+- Offers a public stage for dozens of new bands and musicians across multiple genres

 - Supporting programme of workshops, panels and networking opportunities